emqx/eip/design/0005-stateless-brokers.md

 There's no clustering for gateway nodes.
 In other words, the gateway nodes do not communicate with each other, but only through the core nodes.

+Gateway nodes and core nodes communicate over `gen_rpc`, either side can be both caller and callee. `gen_rpc` may reuse the underlying tcp connections but logically the communication is unidirectional.

 #### Core Node to Core node

 The core network is a fully meshed Erlang cluster.
 This may change in the future